THe SONoBEAT CUstOM mIXeRS

 Bill Sr. builds a small wooden box – about eight inches high, six to seven inches deep, and 16 inches wide – to house the circuits and dresses it with a brushed aluminum faceplate into which he drills two rows of six holes each to mount the volume and stereo pan potentiometers.
 He mounts XLR microphone connectors and quarter-inch line input and output phone jacks on the back of the box.
 Curtis then solders his preamp circuits into place, leaving the balls of transistors, capacitors, and resistors dangling inside the box.
 He's careful to separate the components so they don't short out.
 To make it easy for Curtis to tweak the circuits as needed, Bill Sr. leaves the bottom of the box open.
 Although we haven't found photos of the little mixer in the Sonobeat archives, nor Bill Curtis' schematic drawings, it's modeled on – and looks very similar to – the KAZZ-FM production room mixer.
 In 2016, Rim recreates a set of elevation drawings from memory.

 Bill Curtis' portable mixer gets its acid test in May '67 in a series of practice recording sessions with Leo and the Prophets.
-Those sessions lead to circuit tweaks before the first "formal" recording sessions Sonobeat holds, in July 1967, the first a "redo" session with Leo and the Prophets followed by sessions with the Lee Arlano Trio, an acoustic instrument jazz combo, and, a week later, the Sweetarts, an amplified rock band.
-If there's one failing of the little mixer, it's that it lacks VU meters to gauge when the input volume is too high and, therefore, Rim can't tell when the mixer's circuits are overloading and creating distortion during recording sessions.
-By the time Sonobeat holds the Sweetarts' session, Curtis has figured out a clever calibration method using a small portable audio frequency generator that he runs through one input of the mixer and from its stereo outputs into the Ampex 350 and 354 inputs; this way, Rim can monitor recording levels during recording sessions using the VU meters on the Ampex decks.
+Those sessions lead to circuit tweaks before the first "formal" recording sessions Sonobeat holds, in July 1967, first "redo" sessions with Leo and the Prophets, followed by sessions with the Lee Arlano Trio, an acoustic instrument jazz combo, and, a week later, the Sweetarts, an amplified rock band.
+If there's one failing of the little mixer, it's that it lacks VU meters to gauge when the input volume is too high and, therefore, Rim can't tell when the mixer's circuits are overloading, and creating distortion, during recording sessions.
+By the time Sonobeat holds the Sweetarts' session, Curtis has worked out a clever calibration method using a small portable audio frequency generator that he runs through one input of the mixer and from its stereo outputs into the Ampex 350 and 354 inputs; this way, Rim can monitor recording levels during recording sessions using the VU meters on the Ampex decks.
 Although a good solution, it's not perfect, and many of Sonobeat's early recordings indeed are distorted from circuit overload.
 Nonetheless, Sonobeat continues to use the Curtis 6-input mixer until March 1968, when Bill Sr. and Rim build a new 10-input mixer.

 The 10-input suitcase mixer (1968)